Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel: Introduction

 \subsection{Background and Related Works}

 The broadcast channel~\cite{cover1972broadcast} has been extensively studied in multi-user information theory.
 Although the capacity region is still unknown, some special cases have been solved.
 One example is the broadcast channel with degraded message sets, also known as the asymmetric broadcast channel (ABC).
 For this channel, one receiver desires to decode both the private message $m_1$ and the common message $m_2$ while the other receiver desires to decode only~$m_2$.
+This model can be applied to a plethora of different scenarios; see Section~\ref{sec:ex} for concrete examples of broadcasting scenarios, taking into account the variation we consider herein.

 The capacity region for the ABC was derived by K\"orner and Marton and is well known~\cite{korner1977general}.
 The earliest work on error exponents for the ABC is that by K\"orner and Sgarro~\cite{korner1980universally}, who used a constant composition ensemble for deriving an achievable error exponent.
 Later, Kaspi and Merhav~\cite{kaspi2011error} improved this work by deriving a tighter lower bound for the error exponent by analyzing the ensemble of \iid random codes.
 Most recently, Averbuch {\em et al.} derived the exact random coding error exponents and expurgated exponents for the ensemble of constant composition codes in~\cite{averbuch2018exact} and~\cite{averbuch2017expurgated}, respectively.